edwardprague/trading-bot/CONTEXT.md

 - **Ada** — refers to Cowork (the agentic coding assistant) for typing brevity.
 Always use "Ada" not "Cowork".

-## Three-Part Workflow

-1. **Claude (Chat)** — strategy decisions, result interpretation, hypothesis formation, analysis
-2. **Ada (Cowork)** — writing and editing Python files, implementing changes (keep sessions short, one task per session)
-3. **Edward (User)** — strategy decisions, result interpretation, hypothesis formation, analysis

-When tasks are decided upon for Ada, Claude will provide instructions and Edward will copy and paste them to Ada.

-- Always provide instructions for Ada in one paragraph of text, in itallics.

-- Always start Ada instructions with "Please read CONTEXT.md"

 ---

 # 2. Technical Setup